sehlen-bsi/botan-docs/docs/testspec/src/08_modes_of_operation.rst

 The following table shows an example test case with one test vector.
 All test vectors are listed in :srcref:`src/tests/data/stream/ctr.vec`.

-**Remark from review of 3.12.0:** A test vector with a long keystream and an ``#test cpuid avx2`` directive was added to `ctr.vec` to cover the AVX2 optimized CTR code path added in Botan 3.11.1.
-No change in the test vectors otherwise.

 .. table::
    :class: longtable